 - Program Requirements & Policies

 Programs preparing teacher educators and other school related personnel at the University of North Dakota are in compliance with the Title II Higher Education Act and have reported their information to the North Dakota Education Standards and Practices Board.

-To apply, and for information on how and when to apply, download the Teacher Education Application Form.
+Go to Teacher Education Application and Information to apply, and for information on how and when to apply.